aaronmuir/LPProj/README.md

 Implements the simplex algorithm.

 Assumes all variables have the non-negative constraints.
-Each LP problem is input by a text file.
-The file starts with the objective function, followed by the constraints.
+Each LP problem is input through the use of formatted text file.
+The file starts with the objective function (function to maximize), followed by the constraints.

 Input example: